-(f) Prior to the acquisition, Opteum was not a tax-paying entity as it was organized as an LLC.
+- (f) Prior to the acquisition, Opteum was not a tax-paying entity as it was organized as an LLC.
 Beginning with the date of the acquisition, Opteum will be a tax-paying entity as a "taxable REIT subsidiary" pursuant to Federal income tax regulations.
 The pro forma income tax adjustments reflect the approximate income tax impacts as if Opteum were a tax-paying entity during the periods presented.
-The Company will continue to meet the REIT rules pursuant to Federal income tax regulations, and therefore will continue to not pay income taxes on its earnings.

-In addition, reflects the increase in interest expense associated with the issuance of the Bimini Junior Subordinated Notes and Trust Preferred Securities mentioned in Note (c) as of January 1, 2004.
+The Company will continue to meet the REIT rules pursuant to Federal income tax regulations, and therefore will continue to not pay income taxes on its earnings. - (g) Reflects the increase in interest expense associated with the issuance of the Bimini Junior Subordinated Notes and Trust Preferred Securities mentioned in Note (c) as of January 1, 2004.

 Junior Subordinated Notes \$ 50,000,000

 Fixed Interest Rate 7.8575%

 Annual interest expense \$ 3,928,750

 Transaction costs \$ 1,500,000

 Amortization period of five years 5

 Annual amortization expense \$ 300,000

-TOTAL annual interest expense \$ 4,228,750
+TOTAL annual interest expense 9 5 4,228,750

-- (g) Reflects the reduction in interest expense associated with the repayment of the Citigroup Global Realty Inc note, the loan to members and the subordinated note as of January 1, 2004 as described in Note (d) above. - (h) Reflects the effect of new compensation contracts with three senior executives of Opteum, which were entered into as part of the merger.
-The adjustment reflects the effect of such salary reductions on the related expense. - (i) Reflects the income tax effect of the reduction in interest expense at Opteum associated with the repayment of debt as described in Note (h) above, the amortization of intangibles [Note (e)] and reductions in salary expense [Note (i)]. - (j) In August of 2005, Opteum transferred its 50% ownership in Southstar Funding to the owners of Opteum for \$21,500,000, which represented Opteum's basis in Southstar at the transfer date.
-In connection with the transfer, Opteum reduced its loans from members bearing 12% interest by the same amount.
+- (h) Reflects the reduction in interest expense associated with the repayment of the Citigroup Global Reality Inc note, the loan to members and the subordinated note as of January 1, 2004 as described in Note (d) above. - (i) Reflects the effect of new compensation contracts with three senior executives of Opteum, which were entered into as part of the merger.
+The adjustment reflects the effect of such salary reductions on the related expense. - (j) Reflects the income tax effect of the reduction in interest expense at Opteum associated with the repayment of debt as described in Note (h) above, the amortization of intangibles [Note (e)] and reductions in salary expense [Note (i)].